 Constructing the Body

-The body is the easiest part of the vehicle to build.
-It can be done as an entire body shell like the Wikispeed C3, or in many sections, so if one of the sections is damaged, you don't have to replace the entire body or remove the entire body to repair it.
+The body is likely the easiest part of the vehicle to build, or you could simply choose to not make a bodied vehicle.
+It can be done as an entire body shell like the Wikispeed C3, or in many sections so if one of the sections is damaged, you don't have to replace the entire body or remove the entire body to repair it.
+An easy material to work with to build a body is fiberglass, though carbon fiber may be used instead if baking the results can be achieved.
+Metals can also be worked and cut into shape, but it would be quite difficult to build a one-piece body that way.

 Building the Chassis